Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 For the rest of this section, we fix a perfectoid $p$-adic field $K$ with a good pseudo-uniformizer $\varpi \in \O_K$.
 We always do almost mathematics with respect to the ideal $\m= \bigcup_{n}\varpi^{1/p^n}\O_K$.

-One may notice that all previous sections did not really use much that we work on the $v$-site $X_v^\diam$ of a diamond associated to a rigid-analytic variety $X$ rather than its pro-\'etale site $X_\proet$.
-Most arguments can be carried over in the pro-\'etale site.
-However, it is crucial to work on the level of diamonds in this section.
+In this section, it is crucial that we work on the level of diamonds.
 The main observation is that the functor

-is not fully faithful, so it is a priori possible that a non-perfectoid (pre)-adic space becomes representable by an affinoid perfectoid after diamondification.
+is not fully faithful, so it is possible that a non-perfectoid (pre)-adic space becomes representable by an affinoid perfectoid space after diamondification (we already saw this phenomenon in Warning~\ref{warning:perfectoid-only-after-diamondification}).
 An explicit construction of such examples is the crux of our argument in this section.
-In order to construct them, we need the following theorem of B.\,Bhatt and P.\,Scholze:
+To construct such spaces, we need the following theorem of B.\,Bhatt and P.\,Scholze:

 \begin{thm} \cite[Theorem 10.11]{BS3} Let $R$ be an integral perfectoid ring\footnote{We use \cite[Definition 3.5]{BMS1} as the definition for integral perfectoid rings here.
 This definition coincides with Definition~\ref{defn:integral-perfectoid} in the $p$-torsionfree case, but it is less restrictive in general.}.
 Let $R \to S$ be the $p$-adic completion of an integral map.
 Then there exists an integral perfectoid ring $S_{\perfd}$ together with a map of $R$-algebras $S \to S_{\perfd}$, such that it is initial among all of the $R$-algebra maps $S \to S'$ for $S'$ being integral perfectoid. \end{thm}